mioux/podcast-downloader/README.md

 There is a `podcast-downlader-web.bat` and a `podcast-downlader-web.sh` as helper to start web server

+A player is available in History.
+IT DOES NOT PLAY LOCALLY DOWNLOADED FILES !
+IT LOADS THE DISTANT FILE !

 ## Needed dependencies

 You need these packages to have this script work.
 Install it either via your distribution packages or pip: